AAU-IQ/BabylAI-Flutter/README.md

 #### Android Setup

-The Android setup is handled automatically through Gradle dependencies.
-The plugin will:

-- Automatically add the BabylAI Android SDK from the GitHub Maven repository
+✅ **No setup required!** The Android SDK is automatically downloaded from Maven Central.
-- Configure all necessary dependencies
-- Set up the minimum SDK version (24)
-- Apply ProGuard rules for release builds

-**Important:** Ensure your `android/app/build.gradle` has a minimum SDK version of 24:
+**Only requirement:** Ensure your `android/app/build.gradle` has a minimum SDK version of 24:

 ```gradle
 android {